 - A General Member may be terminated (voting rights removed) for violating the code of ethics or code of conduct (see bylaw 2.3).

-- A sign-in sheet must be available at all meetings.
+- A sign-in sheet must be available at all in-person meetings.

 - An updated list of General Members must be maintained throughout the year.
 A new list of General Members is created each year, starting with the people who attended the Annual Meeting.
 New General Members are added as people sign in when they attend each CRC committee meeting, board meeting, community engagement event, or another meeting with one or more CRC board member(s) and / or CRC staff.